canjs/can-component/docs/component.md

     <hello-world><h1>Hello World</h1></hello-world>

-Use the [can-component/content] tag to position the custom element's source HTML.
+Use the [can-component/content] tag to position the custom element’s source HTML.

 The following component: